bjaitrong22/Factory.Solution/README.md

 • Ensure that the MySQL server is running by opening the Terminal or Windows Powershell and entering the command below:

      mysql -uroot -pepicodus

 If you set up MySQL Server with a different username and/or password, the command pattern is given below:

     mysql [YourUsername] -p[YourPassword]

-* omit the square brackets'[ ]'
+*Omit the square brackets'[ ]'

 ## Step 2.
 Setup/Installation Requirements

   • Create a repository in your GitHub account for this project by selecting the green New button on the upper left side of the screen and follow the instruction.
 The button is across from Recent Repositories.
-You will need the URL for this repository in step 7.
+You will need the URL for this repository in step 3.

   • Clone the Factory.Solution repository to your desktop or a subdirectory in your desktop by running the command:

     git clone https://github.com/bjaitrong22/Factory.Solution.git

-  * Be careful not to clone the repository inside a local repository.
+ Be careful not to clone the repository inside a local repository.
 Otherwise, you will have a nested git respository.

 ## Step 3.
 Removing the original remote repository and adding your remote repository

   • Navigate to the top level/root of the Factory.Solution directory using your command line.

   • Run the following command to find the name of the remote repository attached to this project so that it can be removed before adding your remote repository:

     git remote -v